pwyf/ati/2018/agencies/uk-fco.md

 ---

-After not being assessed by the 2016 Aid Transparency Index, the UK Foreign and Commonwealth Office is included again in the 2018 Aid Transparency Index.
+The UK Foreign and Commonwealth Office is in the poor category.

+Publishes only less than quarterly.

 Only 53% of the indicators are published in the comparable IATI format and missing information tends not to be published in other formats either.
-Additionally, their data lacks timeliness as they are publishing less than quarterly.

 With regards to organisational planning indicators, organisation strategy, annual reports and a procurement policy are made available in the FCO’s IATI organisation file but an allocation policy, a current audit and country strategies are missing.
 A current audit is made available on the website but information about allocation and country strategies are published inconsistently.